What Are The Best Espresso Beans?

 But there IS a catch.
 If you don’t get the beans right even the best espresso machine and a world-class barista will pull something weak, sour, or bland.
 How can you prevent this?

 Not to worry.
-In this article, we share eight of the best espresso beans reviews so you can make espresso you love every day.
+In this article, we share nine of the best espresso beans reviews so you can make espresso you love every day.

 Sure, our list the best coffee beans are the cream of the crop but not all of them taste appropriate for espresso.
 So now, let’s take a look at the best espresso beans with a little more depth below: